JosieLHayes/JosieHayes.github.io/_pages/cv.md

 Department of Neurological Surgery, UCSF (Oct 2015 – Nov 2017).
 Advisor Dr. Joseph Costello.
 * Identification of tumor –associated neoantigens in low-grade glioma in collaboration with Dr. Hideho Okada, UCSF.
 NCI-funded P01 project.
-* Design of a targeted glioblastoma screen for *TERT*-interacting proteins in vivo.
+* Design of a targeted glioblastoma screen for TERT-interacting proteins in vivo.
 Collaboration with Dr. Jennifer Doudna, UC Berkeley.
 * Demonstrated the presence of novel perivascular cancer-associated fibroblasts in glioma.
 Manuscript expected 2018 (first author).
-* Revealed a multiverse model of tumor evolution in *IDH*-mutated multicentric glioma, published in Neuro-oncology, 2017.
+* Revealed a multiverse model of tumor evolution in IDH-mutated multicentric glioma, published in Neuro-oncology, 2017.
-* Discovery that mutant *IDH1* can be lost during malignant progression.
+* Discovery that mutant IDH1 can be lost during malignant progression.
 Published in PNAS 2017.
 R01-funded project.
 * Identification of the reversal of replicative immortality in *TERT* promoter-mutant glioblastoma by reduction of a GABP isoform.
 Manuscript under revisions (co-author).